lukifer23/GemmaFischer/docs/ARCHITECTURE.md

 - Threat and opportunity detection
 - Move quality assessment

+### Unified Fallback Strategy

+All move-generating entry points share a common safety net:

+1. The language model proposes a move in text form.
+2. The system extracts the first UCI token from the response.
+3. The token is validated against the current FEN.
+4. If extraction fails or the move is illegal, `ChessEngineManager` queries Stockfish for a legal move.

+This policy is applied in the core inference module, the UCI bridge, and the web API to ensure that callers always receive a legal move.

 ### 4. Embedding System (Planned)

 **Purpose**: Similar position retrieval and context enhancement